 Hand Scraped Hardwood Flooring

 Historically, hardwood flooring was made using special draw-knives to manually scrape planks smooth.
 Today, you can still purchase hand-scraped flooring surfaces.
 The blade used to achieve this one-of-a-kind flooring is unique.
 It is attached to a distinctive-looking knife that has a handle on either end.
 The carpenters draw the knife towards their bodies to take shavings off.
 The end result has distinctive scrape marks that do not have the uniform appearance of machine-scraped flooring.
-This results in an old-time, artisanal aesthetic that will be sure to compliment your living space.
+This results in an old-time, artisan aesthetic that will be sure to compliment your living space.

 Continue reading Quality Hardwood Floors: Finishes & Designs